MortenHarding/docker-vms/README.md

 ```
 ### Change boot device

-Change the boot device in the ./vms73/data/vax8600.ini file, from dua3 to dua0, to boot from the system disk and not the install media.
+Change the boot device in the file ```./vms73/data/vax8600.ini``` from dua3 to dua0, to boot from the system disk and not the install media.

 ### Shutdown openVMS